Vey-Digital/ThriveMap-Public-/README.md

 - personal reflection and life direction

 It is for people who want more than motivation.
-It is for people who want a better understanding of their own patterns.
+It is for people who want a clearer understanding of their own patterns.

 ---